No Snow, No Problem – Sled Dogs Meet the Dog Days of Summer

 What did the dogs make of the dryland cart scenes in Togo?

 The carts used in the filming of Togo were so heavy.
 There were a few scenarios where we had catastrophic equipment failure and the dogs all broke loose.
 The dogs are funny though, as soon as they notice they’re loose, they run back to the truck.
 They think, “ok we’re done, let’s go back to the truck then.”
 By the time we catch up with them, 7 km later, they’re laying in the shade wondering what took us so long.

-How will you be able to use the new space at Boundary Ranch to train puppies?
+Are you able to use the new space at Boundary Ranch to train your older puppies?

 Being able to train our new yearling puppies on private land, where we don’t need to worry about encountering members of the public, is such an asset.
 Training the puppies is much more than learning to run in teams, it’s also getting used to being loaded into the truck, motion sickness, wearing a harness, being around the enthusiasm, and learning how to handle themselves around guests.

 Anything else you’d like to add about your new summer dog cart tours?